 Step 1: Take a Full Practice SAT and a Full Practice ACT

-Get a real ACT practice test and a real SAT practice test (you can click on the links to get 3 of each for free).
+Get a real ACT practice test and a real SAT practice test (you can click on the links to get three of each for free).
 Make sure to choose one that you have not already used.
 Also, ideally, you should create a realistic testing environment with a timer, calculator, watch, and a quiet room.

 Now schedule four hours on two separate days to take the practice tests.
 You want to take them on separate days so that you're not more rested for one than the other.